zepliu/zepliu.github.io/research.md

 #### 2025

+- Lin, C. J. C., **Liu, Z.** & Dong, X. (2025).
+Building structures left to right and bottom up: The production and perception of syntactic branching by L1 and L2 users of a tone Language.
+Oral presentation at *the 31st Architectures and Mechanisms for Language Processing* (AMLaP-2025), Charles University, Prague, Czech Republic.
+September 4-6.

 - **Liu, Z.**, Lin, C. J. C. (2025).
 The sound of syntax: Prosodic disambiguation for syntactic branching in a tone language.
 Poster presentation at *the 38th Annual Conference on Human Sentence Processing*, University of Maryland, College Park, MD.
 March 27-29.

 - **Liu, Z.**, Lin, C. J. C., Nozari, N. (2025).
 Not lost in the garden path: Large Language Models navigate their way to syntactic knowledge.
 Poster presentation at *the 38th Annual Conference on Human Sentence Processing*, University of Maryland, College Park, MD.
 March 27-29.